What to Expect During the Home Appraisal Process in California

 Appraisal vs. Inspection

-No — but many cash buyers order one anyway
+No -- but many luxury cash buyers order one independently

 Can It Be Disputed?

-A home appraisal is an independent, professional opinion of market value ordered by the lender to ensure the property is worth the amount being financed.
-The appraiser visits the property, reviews comparable sales from the past 3–6 months, and produces a written report.
-If the appraisal meets or exceeds the purchase price, the loan proceeds.
-If it comes in lower, the parties must renegotiate, the buyer adds cash, or — in some cases — the deal is restructured or cancelled.
+A home appraisal is an independent, licensed opinion of market value ordered by the lender to confirm the property is worth the amount being financed.
+The appraiser visits the property, reviews comparable closed sales from the prior 3 to 6 months, assesses condition and location, and delivers a written report.
+In California, the buyer's lender selects the appraiser through an Appraisal Management Company -- neither the buyer's agent nor the seller's agent chooses or communicates with them during the process.
+If the appraised value meets or exceeds the purchase price, the loan proceeds.
+If it comes in lower, the gap must be resolved through renegotiation, additional buyer cash, a formal reconsideration request, or in rare cases, transaction cancellation.

-The appraisal is the step most buyers and sellers feel least prepared for — because it happens after the offer is accepted, involves a third party they can't communicate with, and produces a number that can reopen negotiations they thought were settled.
-Understanding how appraisers think, what they're actually measuring, and how to prepare for the outcome turns the appraisal from an anxiety point into a manageable step.
+The appraisal is the step most buyers and sellers feel least prepared for -- because it happens after the offer is accepted, involves a third party they cannot communicate with, and produces a number that can reopen negotiations they thought were settled.
+Understanding how appraisers think, what they actually measure, and how to prepare for any outcome turns the appraisal from an anxiety point into a manageable, predictable step.

 Buying or selling in Menlo Park, Palo Alto, or Redwood City?